Mazotis/Homeserver/README.md

 ## Installation and configuration
 ### On a RPi3 or a linux-based bluetooth-enabled processor board
 1) Setup python3 + required pip imports.
 2) Configure your server and devices in the play.ini file.
-Read the file itself for all the tweakable parameters.
+Read the file itself or the wiki for all the tweakable parameters.
 3) Run
 ```
 ./play.py --server